 The main ovarian reserve markers are the antral follicle count AFC (sonographic parameter) and the AMH (hormonal parameter tested in a simple blood test).
 Both predict very well the response to ovarian stimulation treatment.

-2. Egg donation has been performed legally and with success in Spain and many other countries (US included).
+2. Me: Egg donation has been performed legally and with success in Spain and many other countries (US included).
 So what can you tell us about this technique?
 Why is egg donation still illegal in some countries (like Germany)?
 Is it due to it being a health risk?
 Is it an experimental technique?